ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NONINFALAMMATORY VASCULOPATHIES

 - RAA system provides adequate glomerular pressure by vasoconstriction

-- ACE inhibitors may cause renal hypoperfusion
+- ACE inhibitors can cause renal hypoperfusion